USC Viterbi PreK-12 STEM Outreach

 Read our Diversity and Inclusion Statement here.

 The USC Viterbi School of Engineering brings innovative STEM projects, programs, and professional development to PreK-12 schools and teachers in Southern California through VAST - Viterbi Adopt-a-School, Adopt-a-Teacher - the research-based component of USC Viterbi’s STEM outreach.
-VAST uses research results to improve the college and career pathways of under-represented minorities in high needs, at-risk schools.
-We mentor PreK-12 teachers and students on campus by embedding them in USC Viterbi faculty research labs.
+VAST engages under-represented minorities in high needs, under-resourced schools so they can experience firsthand the social benefits of engineering research.
+We focus on experiential learning in engineering, enabling PreK-12 teachers and students to tour research labs on campus, to engage with USC Viterbi faculty and students, and sometimes embedding students and teachers in labs or on computational research projects.

 USC Viterbi STEM Educational Outreach Programs (STEM-EOP) is a program whose mission is to increase the number of educationally disadvantaged and underrepresented K-12 students who matriculate to four-year universities and graduate with degrees in science, technology, engineering, and mathematics (STEM).